RadheyaM/p1-chess-space/README.md

 - The Hamburger Menu was designed following a video tutorial by [Kevin Powell](https://youtu.be/8QKOaTYvYUA) on Youtube.

-- The Offer Cards - A video tutorial by [Web Zone](https://youtu.be/StnlVOm3ZZg) on Youtube was used to get the basic structure after which the code was edited to fit the website design.
+- The Offer Cards - A video tutorial by [Web Zone](https://youtu.be/StnlVOm3ZZg) on Youtube was used to get the basic structure after which the code was improved upon to fit the website design.

-- The Footer Code comes from the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from code institute, the css was edited to fit the design of Chess Space.
+- The Footer Code comes from the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from code institute, the CSS was edited/added to, to fit the design of Chess Space.

-- The Contact form code is also based directly on the code in the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from Code Institute, but was edited to fit the Chess Space design, colour scheme etc.
+- The Contact form code is also based on the code in the [Love Running Project](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode) from Code Institute, but was edited to fit the Chess Space design, colour scheme etc.